jurjen96/coreXY/README.md

  -  ~~Design initial 3D design~~
  -  ~~Build the printer~~
  -  Test the printer
- -  Optional: redesign parts and upgrade the printer
+ -  Redesign parts and upgrade the printer
  -  Implement a Raspberry Pi
  -  Implement speech recognition, so that the printer can be controlled by voice